abdullahfarwees/image_overlay_on_video_using_ffmpeg_cpp/README.md

-# image overlay on video using ffmpeg api and cpp
+# image overlay onffmpeg-cpp

 ## DESCRIPTION
-**image overlay on video ffmpeg-cpp** is an application which demonstrates the L shape ad which we have seen during live sports matches.
+**screen-recorder-ffmpeg-cpp** is an application to record a desktop (x11).

+Screen recorder applications was developed using C++ FFMPEG library.
+Screen recorder can able to capture the screen as video and store it in advanced codec of Mpeg4 and mp4 formats.

 keep track and fork **master branch** [an updated branch]